 Protection from Various Injuries

-Any hard hat is usually designed in a manner that protects the user against the potentially risky hazards present within their work environments.
+Any hard hat is usually designed to protect the user against potentially risky hazards present in their work environments.
 These hazards include falling materials, accidental bumps into objects, and lateral blows from objects.

 The hard hat is meant to soften, resist, and deflect any blows to the head and distribute the effects over a large area on the user’s head.

-The suspension is considered a shock absorber because even though the hard hat is capable of shattering into pieces or dent, it still manages to reflect some of the force from the blow and away from the user’s head.
+The suspension is considered a shock absorber because even though the hard hat is capable of shattering into pieces or causing dents, it still reflects some of the force from the blow away from the user’s head.

-This helmet is also useful in shielding other parts of the head like the face, scalp, neck, and shoulders from splashes or spills.
+This helmet is also useful for shielding other parts of the head, such as the face, scalp, neck, and shoulders, from splashes or spills.

-For this reason, it is essential for anyone choosing a hard hat always to pick the most efficient and suitable for their work environment.
-It is also crucial to ensure the hats fit onto the user’s head to ascertain maximum protection.
+For this reason, it is essential for anyone choosing a hard hat always to pick the most efficient and suitable one for their work environment.
+Ensuring the hats fit onto the user’s head is crucial to ascertain maximum protection.

 Protection from Electric Charges

-There are workers whose jobs revolve around electric charges such as electricians.
-These workmen are exposed to thousands of electrical charges a day, therefore, putting their lives at risk, hence it is always recommended that they take maximum protective measures against such risks.
+Workers whose jobs revolve around electric charges, such as electricians, are exposed to thousands of electrical charges a day, putting their lives at risk.
+Hence, it is always recommended that they take maximum protective measures against such risks.

-There are specific types of head hats designed to withstand a certain amount of electric charges, while others only handle the physical threats in the work environments.
+Some head hats are designed to withstand a certain amount of electric charges, while others only handle the physical threats in the work environments.

-Class G and E hard hats are rated at 2,200 and 20,000 volts respectively.
-This means that not only do these hard hats protect against physical injuries to the head, but they are also capable of minimizing the electrical risks that your head is exposed to.
+Class G and E hard hats are rated at 2,200 and 20,000 volts, respectively.
+This means that they protect against physical injuries to the head and minimize the electrical risks that it is exposed to.

-The sample hats from these classes were tested and were only able to withstand the voltage amounts rated to them.
+The sample hats from these classes were tested and could only withstand the voltage amounts rated to them.
 Class C hard hats, on the other hand, only protect the head from physical injury.

 Shielding from Excessive Perspiration and Discomfort

-Since heat and sweat are excreted from the human body, most of it is primarily focused on the head as it has to regulate the blood temperature as some of the blood flow is increased to more areas of the head as well as other body parts.
+Since heat and sweat are excreted from the human body, most of it is primarily focused on the head, where it has to regulate the blood temperature.
+Some blood flow is increased to more areas of the head and other body parts.

-In such cases, the head serves as a radiator making it the main area in which heat is released from the body.
+In such cases, the head serves as a radiator, making it the main area where heat is released from the body.

-When you wear any headgear on a hot and humid day, excessive heat builds up around the head area, and this can cause a lot of discomfort.
-In turn, there would be an increased rate of perspiration, resulting in heat stress and probably even worse.
+When you wear any headgear on a hot and humid day, excessive heat builds up around the head area, which can cause a lot of discomfort.
+In turn, there is an increased rate of perspiration, resulting in heat stress and probably even worse.

-Hard hats come in many shapes and designs, and nearly all of them are designed in a way capable of blowing away the excess heat that builds up around them.
+Hard hats come in many shapes and designs, and nearly all of them are designed to blow away the excess heat that builds up around them.

-The wearer feels some sort of comfort that comes with a low rate of sweat around the head area and a much smaller head pressure that is usually caused by overheating.
+The wearer feels some sort of comfort, which comes with a low rate of sweat around the head area and much smaller head pressure, which is usually caused by overheating.

-We also have a detailed best Skullgard hard hat review in case you want to check that out!
+We also have a detailed review of the best Skullgard hard hat if you want to check that out!

 They are Easily Visible

-Working in construction and industrial environments can be a tricky and risky job because one is subjected to many potential injuries that could have been avoided only if visibility was improved.
+Working in construction and industrial environments can be tricky and risky because one is subjected to many potential injuries that could have been avoided only if visibility was improved.

-Wearing a hard hat increases your visibility for your workmates and oncoming traffic on the road.
+Wearing a hard hat increases your visibility for your workmates and oncoming traffic.
 Even visitors to construction and industrial sites are advised to wear hard hats because they make someone visible and others cautious about their presence.

 Improves Productivity at Work

 Due to the above benefits of wearing a hard hat, the wearer feels less uncomfortable and more protected.
-This allows them to focus less on the fear of various head injuries to the head, and more on the work itself.
+This allows them to focus less on the fear of various head injuries and more on the work itself.

-Employers with employees working in potentially hazardous environments are advised to ensure that all their employees are more comfortable and protected with these hard hats.
-Not only will they enjoy increased efficiency, but also reduced breaks and minimized injury risks.
+Employers who have employees working in potentially hazardous environments are advised to ensure that all their employees are more comfortable and protected with these hard hats.
+They will enjoy increased efficiency, reduced breaks, and minimized injury risks.

 Many risks tend to be invisible to the employer, and heat stress is one of them.
 Cool hard hats are beneficial at this point because they tend to reduce the temperatures inside them by blowing off excess heat.

-The temperature of cool hard hats is usually mitigated by approximately 20 degrees allowing the workers to stay cool for most of the hot and humid days.
+The temperature of cool hard hats is usually mitigated by approximately 20 degrees, allowing the workers to stay calm on most hot and humid days.

-With such conditions, workers are going to find it easier to put in more effort at their workplaces, and the employees would reap more out of it as well.
+Under such conditions, workers will find it easier to exert more effort at their workplaces, and the employees will reap more.

 Myths and Misconceptions Surrounding Hard Hats